AI & Agents

 ClawHub dashboard showing popular OpenClaw skills for developers

-How We Evaluated OpenClaw Skills for This List: openclaw skills software engineers
+How We Evaluated OpenClaw Skills for This List

-We reviewed over 50 ClawHub skills to find the top 7 for software engineers.
+We reviewed ClawHub skills to find the top 7 for software engineers.
 Criteria included:

 • Engineering focus: Skills that handle code, git, testing, or debugging.

-• Ease of use: Simple clawhub install commands and minimal config.
+• Ease of use: Simple install commands and minimal config.

-• Integration: Works with common tools like VS Code, GitHub, and OpenClaw's persistent memory.
+• Integration: Works with common tools like VS Code, GitHub, Docker, and databases.

 Most skills are free and open-source.
-Install takes seconds via ClawHub CLI.
+Installation is straightforward via ClawHub CLI or package managers.

 Helpful references: Fast.io Workspaces, Fast.io Collaboration, and Fast.io AI.